BaptisteRoseau/BestPractices/sofware_architecture.md

 ### TODO_CODE - Avoid Side Effects

-Side effect are evil because they they hide
+Side effect are evil because they hide you current environment before and after calling the function - regardless of the return value of course.

+If done badly, side effects can be a real nightmare to debug, especially if they are not clearly documented.

-They can of course be used within an object, for example a `set_ready()` method may modify an object state, which is a side effect within an object of a class.
+They can of course be used _within_ an object, for example a `set_ready()` method may modify an object attribute, which is a side effect within an object of a class.

 There are some languages such as `Rust` that do a wonderful job at telling the programmer that a side effect can occur on a function parameter by specifying its mutability.

+### TODO_CODE - Add feature flags

+When adding a new feature, add a mechanism allowing to enable or disable this feature very easily: with a configuration value or an API call for example.

+This allows:

+- To quickly disable it in production if a problem happens
+- To enable it only to a subset of user, for feedback purposes
+- To allow the user to disable the feature if necessary

+To do so, one can either add a boolean in a configuration file or database, or an array listing enabled features for example.

 ## Parallelization